 Cinnamon Leaf Essential Oil

-Botanically known as Cinnamomum verum or C. zeylanicum, cinnamon originates from the island of Sri Lanka and the neighbouring Malabar Coast of India.
-It is also found in Madagascar, Comoros islands, the Tenasserim Hills of Burma, South America and the West Indies.
-Several attempts have been made to transplant cinnamon trees to other parts of the tropical world, but they have become naturalized only on the Seychelles.
+Known botanically as Cinnamomum verum or C. zeylanicum, cinnamon originates from the island of Sri Lanka and the neighbouring Malabar Coast of India.
+It is also found in Madagascar, Comoros Islands, the Tenasserim Hills of Burma, South America and the West Indies.
+Several attempts have been made to transplant cinnamon trees to other parts of the tropical world, but they have become naturalized only in the Seychelles.

 The cinnamon tree belongs to the Lauraceae family and is a bushy, tropical evergreen that ranges in height from 5 metres (16ft) to 15 metres (45 ft) depending on origin.
 The bark is rough, scaly, and highly aromatic.
 When stripped off and dried, this fragrant bark forms the familiar cylindrical quills that are powdered to produce what is possibly the world’s oldest and best known spice.

 The strong branches terminate in long (6-18cm), ovate or elliptic leaves that are bright green on the upper side and paler underneath, turning leathery when mature.
 When rubbed, the leaves emit a spicy odour and have a hot, pungent taste.
 The leaves are the source of the essential oil we are discussing.
 Young shoots are a speckled, greenish-orange colour, and during April to May in Sri Lanka small, creamy-white flowers blossom in groups.